 May - September

-Do you provide parking to visiting students?
+Do you provide parking or parking discounts to visiting students?

 Are scrubs provided?
 What is the dress code?